yahavb/game-server-gitops-profile/README.md

-# EKS Quickstart App Dev
+# EKS Quickstart Game-Server Sample

 This repo contains an initial set of cluster components for deploying containerized game-server to be installed and configured by [eksctl](https://eksctl.io) through GitOps.